x

 “I do feel some relief," said Morris.
 "There’s just been so much death out there from fentanyl.
 It’s like, when is it ever going to stop?
 And when are people going to be held accountable?"

-Federal record describe the drug ring as a "massive conspiracy," a well-oiled operation spanning give states that was a "major regional supplier of fentanyl" into Washington state.
+Federal records describe the drug ring as a "massive conspiracy;" a well-oiled operation spanning five states that was a "major regional supplier of fentanyl" into Washington state.

-In recent months, federal agents seized multiple firearms.
+In recent months, federal agents seized multiple firearms from the suspects.
 They also found evidence of high-flying lifestyles, such as expensive watches, diamonds and gold chains.
-But, according to court documents, the biggest hauls were drugs, much of it disguised for transport in crude containers such as protein powder cartons and hollowed out tires.
+But, according to court documents, the biggest hauls were drugs - much of it disguised for transport in crude containers such as protein powder cartons and hollowed-out tires.

 This is a partial list of confiscated drugs: